Osprey Framework Documentation#

 What is Osprey Framework?#

-The Osprey Framework provides a production-ready architecture for building domain-specific agentic systems.
-Built on LangGraph’s StateGraph foundation, it implements a structured pipeline that transforms natural language inputs into reliable, orchestrated execution plans.
+The Osprey Framework is a production-ready architecture for deploying agentic AI in large-scale, safety-critical control system environments.
+Built on LangGraph’s StateGraph foundation, it transforms natural language inputs into transparent, auditable execution plans designed for operational safety and reliability.

 Documentation Structure#